 The fresh water system must be thoroughly emptied for winter storage.

 It is not recommended to use any anti-freeze products in the fresh water system.

 - (1) Deck shower

-- (2) Wetbar tap (optional)
+- (2) Water tank and pump

-- (3) Galley tap
+- (3) Toilet tap

 - (4) Fresh water pump switch

 - (5) Water inlet fitting

-- (6) Toilet tap

-- (7) Water tank and pump